 During the ‘Light Up Learning’ day, Cognita students took part in activities to support their learning about energy poverty, assembled their solar light kits and wrote letters to the children who will receive their lights.Find out more

-This December, some 30 Cognita schools from eight countries came together to celebrate all things coding and computer science.
+Some 30 Cognita schools from eight countries came together to celebrate all things coding and computer science.

 Cognita Codes was a unique learning opportunity for students to experience a special lesson of coding to create, collaborate and critically think about solving a problem using computing skills.Find out more